 Most Python libraries and applications today use setuptools as their build system. setuptools requires a setup.py file in the root of the project, which describes package metadata and can contain arbitrary Python code to customize the build process.
 When a package is installed from the source distribution, this file is executed to perform the installation and execute tasks like inspecting the system, building the package, etc.

 Executing setup.py with root permissions means we can effectively open up the system to malicious code or bugs.
 This is a lot more likely than you might think.
 For example, in 2017, several packages were uploaded to PyPI with names resembling popular Python libraries.
 The uploaded code collected system and user information and uploaded it to a remote server.
 These packages were pulled shortly thereafter.
 However, these kinds of "typo-squatting" incidents can happen anytime since anyone can upload packages to PyPI and there is no review process to make sure the code doesn't do any harm.

-The Python Software Foundation (PSF) recently announced that, thanks to a monetary gift from Facebook, it will sponsor work to improve the security of PyPI.
+The Python Software Foundation (PSF) recently announced that it will sponsor work to improve the security of PyPI.
 This should make it more difficult to carry out attacks such as "pytosquatting" and hopefully make this less of an issue in the future.

 Security issues aside, sudo pip install won't solve all the dependency problems: you can still install only a single version of any given library, which means it's still easy to break applications this way.

 OS package managers

 It is very likely that the "native" package manager we use on our OS of choice can also install Python packages.
 The question is: should we use pip, or apt, dnf, pacman, and so on?